There are many Beitou hot spring experiences that you can enjoy while spending a day in Beitou, a popular day-trip destination from Taipei, Taiwan.

 - Drink – drink water afterwards to replenish the water back into your body

-Since many people uses the hot spring, it is important that you follow these rules to keep yourself clean and also the pools clean.
+Since many people use the hot spring, you must follow these rules to keep yourself and the pools clean.

 And by now you must be thinking, am I going to be naked in the hot spring with other people?
 The answer is yes.

-Public hot springs are divided into men and women areas.
-Unless the hot spring specified, you always go into the hot spring without your clothes.
+Public hot springs are divided into men’s and women’s areas.
+Unless the hot spring is specified, you always go into the hot spring without your clothes.

-It might feel weird walking around naked or being in the pool naked with strangers and you might feel you need to cover yourself.
-But honestly, nobody really cares and everyone does the same thing.
-Don’t let this small detail deter you from experiencing something wonderful.
+It might feel weird walking around naked or being in the pool naked with strangers, and you might feel you need to cover yourself.
+But honestly, nobody cares, and everyone does the same thing.
+Don’t let this small detail deter you from experiencing the hot springs.

 There is a long list of rules just at the entrance of Millenium Hot Spring.
 But in general, most hot spring facilities follow these guidelines:

-- The recommended duration in hot spring is 15 minutes at a time.
-You can go back into hot spring water but 3 times is the maximum
+- The recommended duration in hot springs is 15 minutes at a time.
+You can return to hot spring water, but the maximum is three times.

-- Do not use hot spring if you have heart problems, high blood pressure, or have an infectious disease
+- Do not use hot springs if you have heart problems, high blood pressure, or an infectious disease.

-- For women, do not use hot spring during the menstrual period or while pregnant
+- For women, do not use hot springs during the menstrual period or while pregnant.

-- Don’t eat too much or consume any alcohol before using hot spring
+- Don’t overeat or consume any alcohol before using hot springs.

 - Respect other people’s privacy.
 Photography is not allowed.